Medically reviewed by Sanjai Sinha, MD. Last updated on Jan 7, 2021.

 What should I avoid while using Victoza?

-Never share a Victoza injection pen with another person.
-Sharing injection pens can allow disease such as hepatitis or HIV to pass from one person to another.
+Never share an injection pen, cartridge, or syringe with another person, even if the needle has been changed.
+Sharing these devices can allow infections or disease to pass from one person to another.

 Victoza side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Victoza: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
-Call your doctor at once if you have a serious side effect such as:
+Get emergency medical help if you have signs of an allergic reaction to Victoza: hives; fast heartbeats; dizziness; trouble breathing or swallowing; swelling of your face, lips, tongue, or throat.

-Less serious Victoza side effects may include:
+Common Victoza side effects may include:

-This is not a complete list of Victoza side effects and others may occur.
+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Victoza?

 Victoza can slow your digestion, and it may take longer for your body to absorb any medicines you take by mouth.

 Tell your doctor about all your current medicines and any you start or stop using, especially: